vegaprotocol/networks/disaster-recovery.md

 ### Scenario 1.7: Loss of control of MultiSig contract on Ethereum

+Let `t` be the maximum number of validators we can tolerate to be corrupted (i.e., the largest integer less than a third of the total number of validators).
-In the event that t+1 validators lose their ETH key/go bankrupt/disappear without trace, and the multisig contract is not adapted fast enough, we lost control of the contract.
+In the event that `t+1` validators lose their ETH key/go bankrupt/disappear without trace, and the multisig contract is not adapted fast enough, we lost control of the contract.
 As there’s limited assets on three for the time being, Vega can be reborn with a new instance.

 1. Stop the chain immediately
 2. Conduct root cause to determine how this happened